370 pages · PDF

 For engineers who already ship containers.

-This is a production field guide, not an introduction to containers.
+This is a production field guide.
 It assumes you know Docker and Linux and picks up where the getting-started guides stop.

 Written for